DreamPurchaseZnz/English_learning/words about life.md

 the front and rear of the plane a kick in the rear
-I disagree with the premise that economic development has priority over the environment
+I disagree with the premise that economic development has priority over the environment A degree is an essential prerequisite for employment at this level
 ```